 The first Sigma Theta Tau (a national nursing honor society) Chapter in NC is established at UNC -Chapel Hill

 The US Congress passed the Community Mental Health Centers Act which promoted deinstitutionalization of patients in state psychiatric hospitals and the creation of Community Mental Health Centers.
 North Carolina nurses are employed in these new centers to provide mental health services on an outpatient basis.

 Mildred I. Clark, Colonel, US Army Nurse Corps and NCSNA member, was appointed Chief of the U.S.Army Nurse Corps.

 The US Supreme Court outlaws segregation in health care insitutions in the Simkins versus Moses Cone Hospital case.
-This predated the US Civil Rights Act by a year and began dismantling racial discrimination in the south.1964
+This predated the US Civil Rights Act by a year and began dismantling racial discrimination in the southern hospitals.1964

 UNC Chapel Hill School of Nursing began offering continuing education programs for nurses in NC.

 The NC Nurse Practice Act was amended to include a provision for Mandatory licensure and new definitions of nursing practice.